Essay F. Grimm 1987 Foldable Structures

 res-institute.com

-Dear friends, colleagues and scientists, I would like to introduce a new theory of quantum transformations by starting with a Grimm fairy tale.
-The fable of 'The Hare and the Hedgehog', which is set in the Lower Saxon town of Buxtehude, first appeared in the fifth edition of Grimm's Fairy Tales, published in 1853.
-It goes as follows: 'One fine morning, the hare mocks the hedgehog's crooked legs.
-The hedgehog then challenges the hare to a race for a golden "Lujedor" (Louis d'or) and a bottle of brandy.
+I would like to present a new theory of quantum transformations using a Grimm fairy tale as an example.
+The fable 'The Hare and the Hedgehog', which is set in the Lower Saxon town of Buxtehude, first appeared in the fifth edition of Grimm's Fairy Tales, which was published in 1853.
+It goes as follows: One fine morning, the hare mocks the hedgehog's crooked legs.
+The hedgehog then challenges the hare to a race for a golden 'Lujedor' (Louis d'or) and a bottle of brandy.
 When the race begins in the field, the hedgehog only runs a few steps, but at the end of the furrow, his wife, who looks exactly like him, is waiting for him.
-When the hare, confident of victory, rushes up, the hedgehog's wife stands up and calls out to him: "Ick bün all hier!" ("I'm already here!").
-Unable to comprehend his defeat, the hare demands a rematch and runs a total of 73 races, always with the same result.
-In the 74th race, he collapses from exhaustion and dies'.
+When the confident hare rushes up, the hedgehog's wife stands up and calls out to him, 'Ick bün all hier!' ("I'm already here!").
+Unable to accept his defeat, the hare demands a rematch and runs 73 more races, with the same result each time.
+In the 74^(th) race, he collapses from exhaustion and dies.
 I see this as a metaphor for the confusion that the introduction of quantum mechanics brought to physics.
 The hare, who can be seen as the first victim of this confusion, is not shown in the video clip below.
 Instead, red and blue dots indicate the positions of either the hedgehog or his wife.
-What began as a betrayal of Hare can be seen as the paradox of quantum mechanics, which continues to confound scientists around the world to this day.
-The type of superposition shown in the video is a simple example of Heisenberg's uncertainty principle, or Schrödinger's cat: the cat is both alive and dead until you look at it.
+What began as a betrayal of the hare is seen as the paradox of quantum mechanics, which continues to confound scientists around the world to this day.
+The superposition shown in the clip is an example of the uncertainty principle, also known as Schrödinger's cat paradox: the cat is both alive and dead until observed.
 In a series of articles, I will demonstrate how folding systems, such as the flat structure shown here, play a role in the expansion of the universe.
-The video represents one of a billion layers in the expanding universe, which is made up of matter.
-All the other layers can be associated with dark energy, which forms an energetic field that provokes gravity in matter and antimatter.
-While the first episode is about the annihilation of matter and antimatter, which leaves behind a scalar grid of energy in the empty space between the physical manifestations of the universe, the fourth episode is on the effect of spin.
+This video represents one of a billion layers in the expanding universe, which is made up of matter.
+All the other layers can be associated with dark energy, which creates an energy field that produces gravity in matter and antimatter.
+The first episode focuses on the annihilation of matter and antimatter, which leaves behind a scalar grid of energy in the empty space between the physical manifestations of the universe.
+By contrast, the fourth episode focuses on the effect of spin.

 res-institute.com